MINT: Multi-Vector Search Index Tuning: Abstract

 \section{Abstract}

 Vector search plays a crucial role in many real-world applications.
 In addition to single-vector search, multi-vector search becomes important for multi-modal and multi-feature scenarios today.
 In a multi-vector database, each row is an item, each column represents a feature of items, and each cell is a high-dimensional vector.
-In multi-vector databases, the choice of indexes can have a significant impact on performance.
+In multi-vector databases, the choice of indexes can significantly impact the performance of vector search.
 Although index tuning for relational databases has been extensively studied, index tuning for multi-vector search remains unclear and challenging.
 In this paper, we define multi-vector search index tuning and propose a framework to solve it.
 Specifically, given a multi-vector search workload, we develop algorithms to find indexes that minimize latency and meet storage and recall constraints.
-Compared to the baseline, our latency achieves $\speedupLowerBound$ to $\speedupUpperBound$ speedup.
+Compared to the baseline, our techniques achieve a $\speedupLowerBound$ to $\speedupUpperBound$ speedup in latency.